rishabhmohan/Deep_Learning_Nanodegree/README.md

 # Deep Learning Nanodegree

 This repository contains all the projects I worked on while finishing Udacity Deep Learning Nanodegree.
-I cretaed various models such as convolutional networks, recurrent networks, and GANs.
+I created various models such as convolutional networks, recurrent networks, and GANs.

-All these projects are reviewed by Udacity experts, and are successfully submitted and approved.
+All these projects are reviewed by Udacity experts, and are successfully submitted and passed.

 ## Projects